LazaUK/SemanticWorkbench-Assistant-LangGraph/README.md

 ```

 ## Step 3: Deployment of LangGraph arXiv assistant
-1. Copy content of provided _assistants_ directory to the root of your Semantic Workbench installation.
-If you will change the directory name / structure, then adjust relevant values in ```assistant.code-workspace``` file.
+1. Copy the content of the provided _assistants_ directory to the root directory of your Semantic Workbench installation.
+If you plan to change the directory name or structure, you'll need to adjust the relevant values in the ```assistant.code-workspace``` file.
 2. Navigate to the assistant's directory (```semantic-workbench/v1/app```) and install the necessary dependencies using _poetry_.
 ``` PowerShell
 poetry install